sherryHuan/CS4443/Readme.txt

-Here is the slide from CS4443 textbook
+Here are the slides from CS4443 textbook